justinjiajia/personalwiki/pig.md

 NameNode
 ```

 We need only one MapReduce job history server per cluster.
 It can run on any node we like, including a dedicated node of its own, but traditionally runs on the same node as the resourcemanager.
-The job history server is declared in mapred-site.xml.
-Its configurational options can be found in the online manual for [Hadoop Cluster Setup](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html).
+The job history server is declared in **mapred-site.xml**.
+Its configurational options can be found in the [online manual for Hadoop Cluster Setup](http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html).